dxe/petition-websites/README.md

 # DxE Petitions Sites monorepo

+Monolithic (multi-project / multi-package) repository for petition websites.

+Note: some petition websites may still have their own repos.

 ## monorepo setup

 We use Turborepo to manage this monorepo of petition websites.

+Note Turbo currently ignores the Go project in apps/service since there is no package.json.

 ### Build